alfem/gamespit/README.md

 Games Pit
 =========

-A collection of small games for children.
+A (growing) collection of small games for children.

 Includes a simple launcher and an easy to use framework to make new games.